4d/docs/website/translated_docs/fr/API/DatastoreClass.md

 If you omit the *localID* parameter (or pass an empty string ""), the command returns a reference to the datastore matching the local 4D database (or the 4D Server database in case of opening a remote database on 4D Server).
 The datastore is opened automatically and available directly through `ds`.

 You can also get a reference on an open remote datastore by passing its local id in the *localID* parameter.
 The datastore must have been previously opened with the [`Open datastore`](#open-datastore) command by the current database (host or component).
 The local id is defined when using this command.
-> The scope of the local id is the database where the datastore has been opened.
+> La portée de l'identifiant local est la base de données dans laquelle le datastore a été ouvert.

 If no *localID* datastore is found, the command returns **Null**.